Research Data Management (RDM)

 Documentation and processing of research data

-For theory groups, GitLab is recommended for coordinating the joint development of program codes and version control.
+For theory groups that collaboratively develop program codes and require version control, GitLab is recommended for coordinating and documenting the joint development processes.

 Repositories

-Both, the above-mentioned ELNs and GitLab can be exported to the currently developed RESOLV’s repository RESOLVdata (based on Dataverse) for RESOLV-internal data sharing, annotation, export (SI publication, external repositories), and archiving.
+Both, the above-mentioned ELNs and GitLab can export data to the currently developed RESOLV’s repository RESOLVdata (based on Dataverse) for RESOLV-internal data sharing, annotation, export (SI publication, external repositories), and archiving.
 In RESOLVdata you can assign your research data with specific RESOLV-DOIs to be linked in your manuscript submissions.

 RESOLVdata